Brian Lawler Email & Phone Number

 Immediately after graduating from Northwestern University with an Electrical Engineering degree, I took a job with Andersen Consulting as a Staff Consultant and later, a Senior Consultant.
 I worked on two projects during my four years with the Firm:* Walgreens for 3.5 years, re-building their nationwide pharmacy network form the ground up using modern technologies to vastly reduce the hardware needs and physical footprint that the legacy mainframe and storage devices consumed at their data center.* FedEx for 6 months, modernizing the package tracking system.

-Brian Lawler Skills
+Brian Lawler education

 Northwestern University

-Frequently Asked Questions about Brian Lawler
+Frequently asked questions about Brian Lawler

 What company does Brian Lawler work for?

-Brian Lawler works for Evolent
+Brian Lawler works for Evolent.

-What is Brian Lawler's role at the current company?
+What is Brian Lawler's role at Evolent?

 What is Brian Lawler's email address?

-What is Brian Lawler's direct phone number?
+What is Brian Lawler's phone number?

 What schools did Brian Lawler attend?

-Brian Lawler attended Northwestern University.
+Brian Lawler holds B.S., Electrical Engineering from Northwestern University.

 What skills is Brian Lawler known for?